Seeed-Studio/wiki-documents/docs/Sensor.md

 ## From entry-level to industrial-grade Sensors

-- Imagining how quickly you can build industrial-graded IoT sensors and applications in minutes, as well as develop custom open source LoRaWAN devices at low cost.
+Envision the rapid pace at which you can construct industrial-grade Internet of Things (IoT) sensors and applications within minutes, as well as develop custom open-source LoRaWAN devices at a low cost.

 ### SenseCAP S2110 Sensor Builder